A FIRST-TIME VISITOR’S GUIDE TO VICTORIA, BC: THE 18 BEST THINGS TO DO

 Eleanor Lake

 Blue River’s main attraction is Eleanor Lake, right in the heart of town, so it’s impossible to miss!
-Here you can chill at the beach for a bit (and chat with a friendly local), go for a swim, canoe or kayak, or standup paddle board (SUP), or go for a walk on Eleanor Lake Trail around the lake.
+Here you can chill at the beach (and maybe chat with a friendly local), go for a swim, canoe or kayak, or standup paddle board (SUP), or go for a walk on Eleanor Lake Trail around the lake.

 There are tons of nice walking and mountain biking trails in and around Blue River, such as cross-country ski trails, only minutes away from the beach.